dmbarbour/wikilon/docs/AboutAO.md

 There are two additional structural constraints:

-* words are defined before use
+* words are listed before use
 * words are not redefined

-These constraints guard against undefined words or cycles and simplify efficient processing of the dictionary.
+These constraints guard against cycles and simplify efficient processing of the dictionary.
+We can process and compile each word in this file as we encounter it.
+Undefined words must still be listed before use, but may trivially be represented by use of an empty or incomplete definition.

 For HTTP, I'm using the following header and Internet media type: